 Madness: Don’t Quote Me On That

 It felt like an eternal cycle of Mix 1 haunting us.
 But fear not, dear fans, as there is a glimmer of hope shining through the mist of disappointment – the beacon of Mix 3 graces the coveted Japanese 12″ Grey Day (VIP-5912).
 Rest assured, our dreams of encountering Mix 3, the holy grail, are beckoning us with a promise of pure musical bliss.

-Taken from Madzine (Issue Five)
+Taken from Madzine (Issue Six)

+Madness: Don’t Quote Me On That